 Pets are not allowed in park buildings.
 No pets are allowed in Chalmette National Cemetery or on the trails at the Barataria Preserve.
-Pets on leashes are welcome in all parking lots, at Chalmette Battlefield, and on the visitor center deck at the Barataria Preserve.
+Pets on leashes accompanied by a human are welcome in all parking lots, at Chalmette Battlefield, and on the visitor center deck at the Barataria Preserve.
 Pets may not be left unattended, even in vehicles.
 Service animals are welcome everywhere.

 For hunting, fishing, firearms, and other rules, see laws and policies.

 What to expect from the weather: Summers are generally hot and humid with occasional rain.
 Winters are mild.
 Sunscreen is recommended for outdoor activities and insect repellent is usually needed at the Barataria Preserve.